ubiety/Ubiety.ConventionalVersion/docs/input/about.md

-Title: About This Project
+Title: About VersionIt
 ---

-This project is awesome!
+VersionIt is a program to version your .NET or npm projects from your git commits and branches.
+It will also generate a nice changelog automatically.